marthajsosa/Reporting-and-Communication/README.md

 > **Did What:** They launched an automated login attack against our VPN portal — (that is when they use a bot rapidly entered credentials into our remote access system). <br/>
 > **Why:** The goal was most likely to find a valid account with access to internal systems — (because they wanted to sneak into our network and appear as a real user). <br/>
 > **How:** They used a scripted tool to send login requests from multiple IPs — (this helps them avoid detection and try as many combos as possible). <br/>
-> **So What:** Most attempts failed, but one account had a successful login before it was locked — (this could have allowed them to move further into the network if we hadn’t caught it). <br/>
+> **So What:**  Logs revealed one user account had a successful login event with compromised credentials from the same source IP as the credential stuffing activity — (Most attempts failed, but one account had a successful login before it was locked--this could have allowed them to move further into the network if we hadn’t caught it). <br/>
-> **Now What:** Now What: We’ve blocked the source IPs, reset credentials, and are reviewing logs for any other unusual activity — (in other words, we’re locking down what they touched and we'll keep checking for signs of compromise). <br/>
+> **Now What:** We’ve blocked the source IPs, reset credentials, and are reviewing logs for any other unusual activity — (in other words, we’re locking down what they touched and we'll keep checking for signs of compromise). <br/>

 ---